 - In another bowl, beat together vegan butter and sugar until smooth and creamy.

 - Add the flax egg and vanilla extract and mix through.

-- Sieve in the flour mixture and fold everything together.
+- Sift in the flour mixture and fold everything together.

 - Roll the cookie dough into balls and dip each in the bowl of sugar to coat it.